lisabardelli/coding-exercises/fruit-machine/README.md

 If a given play results in two or more adjacent slots containing the same colour then the machine should pay out a prize of 5 times the cost of a single play.

 If the machine does not have enought money to pay a prize it should credit the player with a number of free plays equal to the difference between the full prize and the amount of money available.
 This does not affect a jackpot win.

+### Planning

+- Build a machine that displays four 'slots' each with a randomly selected colour in each slot.